A Few Things From Japan – Rediscovering Traditions (1969-2000)

 Geinoh Yamashirogumi – Doll’s Polyphony

-from the soundtrack to the animated post-apocalyptic cyberpunk film Akira (1988, Invitation)
+From the soundtrack to the animated post-apocalyptic cyberpunk film Akira.
+(1988, Invitation)

 Osamu Kitajima – Benzaiten: God Of Music And Water (Reprise)

-melding ancient Japanese instruments with Seventies prog (1976, Island)
+Melding ancient Japanese instruments with Seventies prog.
+(1976, Island)

 Haruomi Hosono – Down To The Earth

-music for ballet, putting traditional Japanese drums into an electronic context (1984, Monad Records)
+Music for ballet, putting traditional Japanese drums into an electronic context.
+(1984, Monad Records)

 Jun Togawa Unit – Umi Yakara

-Okinawan folk song (1985, Yen Records)
+Variation of an Okinawan folk song.
+(1985, Yen Records)

 Noizunzuri – Figure & Ground

-traditional folk song, avant-rock style (1985, Telegraph Records)
+Traditional folk song, avant-rock style.
+(1985, Telegraph Records)

 Ryuichi Sakamoto – Das neue japanische elektronische Volkslied

-the new Japanese electronic folk song (1978, Better Days)
+The new Japanese electronic folk song.
+(1978, Better Days)